 The easiest way to show recruiters that you’re ready to participate in the DCP is to gain experience in a field similar to the that of the roles they offer.
 If your dream is to be a photopass photographer, join a photography club or take a class or two.
 Priding themselves on offering the best customer service around, Disney will want to see applicants with experience in any customer service related position.

 Disney puts its participates where they think they’ll best fit, but they have on occasion assigned the lifeguard role to someone who never stepped foot in the water, and when that happens they are more than willing to work with participants to make sure the program runs smoothly.
 Disney wants to see applicants with experience, but as long as you can get along well with people and operate under pressure, recruiters’ interests will be piqued.

 After completing the online application, applicants are selected to move on to the phone interview portion of the application process.
 The phone interview is your chance to market yourself as the perfect fit for Disney.
 On the Disney Internships and Programs Blog, they recommend being ready to talk about work preferences in terms of role and location.

 After researching common questions, brainstorm possible answers that will make you stand out.
 In my interview, they asked about specific examples of me interacting with customers, such as instances that included language barriers or people who are difficult to work with.
 Be ready for all the commonly asked questions, but don’t get thrown off if they ask something you didn’t prepare for.
 Take a deep breath and continue with confidence, and the phone interview should go well.

 You may be tempted to embellish a little to cater to Disney’s wants and needs, but the best policy is to remain honest about yourself and your experience.
+If you need help, consider turning to Custom Essay Meister.
 Disney allows for participants to complete the program twice, and they even allow for someone to join the DCP up to six months after graduating, so don’t worry if you don’t get in on your first try.